 If you are traveling to the U.S. for a specific period of time to engage in business activities, attend a convention or conference, settle an estate or negotiate a contract, or purchase supplies or materials, you may apply for a B-1 business visitor visa.
 If you are traveling to the U.S. to simply visit for pleasure, see family or friends, seek medical help, or participate in a sports or music performance as an amateur, you may apply for a B-2 visitor visa.

-Individuals cannot seek employment or work in any capacity while in the United States on a work visa.
+Individuals cannot seek employment or work in any capacity while in the United States on a visitor visa.
 The validity of a B-1 or B-2 visa depends on the country the foreign national is from.
 The validity period ranges from one to 10 years and allows for either single or multiple entries into the United States.
 The length of time that an individual can stay in the country on a B-1 visa is generally three months or less, while B-2 visas are typically granted for a six-month period.
 These time limits can vary and are granted at the discretion of the immigration officer.

 Individuals can seek extensions for their visas as long as they have not violated any conditions of their admission.
 One example of violating a condition of admission would be working for pay while on this type of visa.